 - Students with certain pre-existing musculo-skeletal conditions or repetitive motion disorders (carpal tunnel syndrome, arm/shoulder tendinitis or bursitis, rotator cuff disease, disc disease etc.) may find that a career in ultrasound scanning will exacerbate these conditions.
 Consult your physician with any questions.

 - This is a two year(including summers) full time program that must be completed in a sequential manner.
 There is no availability of part-time, evening, or weekend components.
 There are clinical internships at area hospitals that may require driving fifty or more miles from the STCC campus, reliable transportation is a must.

-- The admission process is competitive with at least 100 applicants for 10 students being accepted every fall.
-Applications are accepted beginning in the fall for the next all semester.
+- The admission process is competitive since only 10 students are accepted each year.
+Applications are accepted beginning in the fall for the next fall semester.
 There is no waiting list that carries over from year to year.
 If a student is not accepted for a given fall, they must reapply to be considered for the following year.

 - Courses with designated time frames must be current within 5 years from the start of the program. (fall of application year)

 - Based on previous admission cycles, the following set of life experience, courses and grades will strengthen your application.

 - Previous health care experience (documented on an official letterhead from employer)